- Diseases, Disorders & Conditions

 I think it probably made me even more creative because I keep myself occupied mentally in order to ignore the tinnitus.
 I do a lot of writing.
-I find that deep concentration helps keep my mind off the constant ringing.
+I find that deep concentration helps me keep my mind off the constant ringing.

 There May Be Causes of Tinnitus Not Yet Known

-Doctors seem to get frightened when I offer some kind of idea to experiment with that they don't understand.
+I have some of my own theories based on my own experience with my tinnitus.
+It would be nice if I could discuss this with an ENT doctor.
+However, doctors seem to get frightened when I offer some kind of idea to experiment with that they don't understand.

 Don't always trust what doctors tell you.
 If you feel a problem is coming from something else, give yourself credit for knowing better and try to find the right doctor to research the problem in the proper way.